Recipe: Delicious Green Chile-Hash Brown Breakfast Casserole

 Cheryl Alters Jamison's green chile-hash brown breakfast casserole made from the recipe in the article.

-Here’s a recipe for a dish that I’ve been making versions of throughout the holiday season for various groups of family and friends.
-I thought it might be appealing to many of you for the upcoming New Year’s weekend, or well beyond.
+Here’s a recipe for a dish that I’ve been making versions of throughout many holiday seasons for various groups of family and friends.
+But it’s not just a holiday dish; it’s good anytime.
 It’s hearty — good for fueling a day of skiing, snowboarding, a hike through our gorgeous mountains, or Santa Fe’s favorite pursuit, power shopping.

 Green Chile-Hash Brown Breakfast Casserole recipe